p4ulor/Object-Detector-App/docs/README.md

 ## Main challenges
 - Custom and made from the ground up floating action button and it's bounds and state handling
-- GeminiChat feature, state management and persistence (could be improved)
+- GeminiChat feature, state management and persistence (could be improved, per example saving the whole conversation instead of the latest message when toggling on/off Gemini)

 ## Things that were not done for the sake of moving on to other things
 - Not supporting the animated detection outlines for more than 1 object when detection animation is enabled, since an identifier is required for the animation to track something, that being 1 object, but MediaPipe doesn't provide identifiers (and it wouldn't make sense that it did).
 Guessing could be done with the positioning and size of the outline, but it would be overkill
 - Not worrying about still using ImageDetectionUseCase when toggling Gemini mode.
 Only the emission of results is stopped.
+This was done like this in order to not restart (and interrupt) the camera preview, it's also faster this way.
 - Not displaying the whole list of Gemini messages in the chat, but only displaying the latest one
 - Not opening the Achievements screen when clicking on a new achievement notification, but only navigating to the MainActivity